-Breastfeeding is a natural and beautiful act of nourishing a newborn, providing them with essential nutrients and antibodies to support their growth and development.
-Despite its numerous benefits, breastfeeding is often surrounded by misconceptions and myths that can discourage new mothers from choosing this incredible bonding experience for themselves and their babies.
-According to the CDC, 84% of U.S. mothers initiate breastfeeding, yet only 58% continue beyond six months—often due to misinformation.
-Breastfeeding myths often stem from cultural biases, outdated practices, or misinformation.
-In this blog post, we will bust some of the most common breastfeeding myths and give you the facts you need to know.
+Breastfeeding is a natural way to nourish a newborn, giving them nutrients and antibodies that support their growth and development.
+Despite its many benefits, breastfeeding is often surrounded by misconceptions that can discourage new mothers from choosing it.
+According to the CDC, 84% of U.S. mothers initiate breastfeeding, yet only 58% continue beyond six months, often because of misinformation.
+These myths tend to come from cultural biases, outdated practices, or just plain wrong information.
+In this post, we will bust some of the most common breastfeeding myths and give you the facts you need to know.

-- For Babies: Reduces risks of infections, SIDS, and chronic conditions like diabetes.
+- For babies, it reduces risks of infections, SIDS, and chronic conditions like diabetes.

-- For Mothers: Lowers risks of breast cancer, ovarian cancer, and postpartum depression.
+- For mothers, it lowers risks of breast cancer, ovarian cancer, and postpartum depression.

-- Bonding: Skin-to-skin contact releases oxytocin, enhancing emotional connection.
+- Skin-to-skin contact during feeding releases oxytocin, which strengthens emotional connection.

 Read about Benefits of Exclusive Breastfeeding